Were you injured in a truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 - Record days of missed work or other activities/events

-- Never accept a settlement offer from an insurance carrier unless you have consulted with a truck accident lawyer
+- Never accept a settlement offer from an insurance carrier unless you have consulted with a truck collision lawyer

 Q: Who can be sued in a truck accident case?